joeldmott/inventory_project/README.md

 Specifically, I group the data by date and resample by week (since some dates are missing for holidays).
 Therefore, the forecasted deliverable will feature 52 predictions, one for every week of 2024.

-This dataset contains 52 unique categories of liquor, which is somewhat impractical for this inquiry.
+This dataset contains over 50 unique categories of liquor, which is somewhat impractical for this inquiry.
 I generalized them into 18 categories in an attempt to make broader predictions with more robust data without sacrificing too much granularity.

 Before modeling, each subset of the data undergoes a time-series split with five of the six total years used to train the models and the last year (2023) set aside as a test set as seen here in the first model evaluation on the overall volume (all categories):